Breaking - Governor Evers suspends in-person voting | WisCommunity

 All ballots already cast in the 2020 Spring election will remain valid and will be tallied in conjunction with the new in-person voting date.

-Executive Order is available .
+Executive Order #74 is available here.

 Steve Hanson